channel-mirrors/conda-oci-mirror/README.md

 - add better formatting for logger (colors?)
 - add `--debug` mode to see what is happening at all steps
 - Question: I added size and creationTime annoations to layers - is that OK?
+- it would be nice to have a version regular expression for those we want to mirror (there are often a lot).
+It's not obvious the best way to do this - since the user can specify multiple packages either we would have a package be like `--package zlib@1.2.11` or we would need to scope the action to be just for one package.

 Note that we aren't specifying any kind of credential or even subdirectory - we are just asking to do a dry run for deid on conda-forge.

 Notice that `--dry-run` is set, and this is appropriate because we haven't logged into (or specified) a registry to push the mirror to.

 ### Linting